EddieJIV/osTicket-Post-Installation-Configuration/README.md

 <img src="https://github.com/user-attachments/assets/07c4e859-7025-4c4f-bdb4-c0f21e1420f3" height="700" width="700" alt="Online Banking"/>

 - We are going to create a new team called "Online Banking"
-- Since we have not made any agents yet you do not have to worry about the members tab or assigning a team lead, we can just simply click create from here.
+- Since we have not made any agents yet you, do not have to worry about the members tab or assigning a team lead.
+We can simply click create from here.

 ## 5. Agent & User Configuration
 *To manage the support agents who will handle incoming tickets & the end-users or customers who submit support tickets.*